-To quantify the effects of deficit irrigation on poinsettia growth, quality and shelf-life potential.
+To quantify the effects of deficit irrigation on poinsettia growth, quality, and shelf-life potential

-The potential of using RDI to control stem extension, meet retailers' quality specifications at dispatch, and extend shelf-life potential, was investigated on a commercial crop of "Hera" poinsettia at Staplehurst Nurseries, Kent, planted in Week 29.
-Six irrigation blocks each consisting of four flood-and-drain benches were randomly allocated to either a Commercial Control treatment or an RDI treatment.
+The potential of using RDI to control stem extension, meet retailers' quality specifications at dispatch, and extend shelf-life potential was investigated on a commercial crop of "Hera" poinsettia at Staplehurst Nurseries, Kent, planted in Week 29.
+Six irrigation blocks each consisting of four flood-and-drain benches were randomly allocated to either a Commercial Control treatment or an RDI treatment .
 Decisions on when to apply PGRs and irrigation events to the Commercial Control plants were scheduled by the Staplehurst grower team.
 Following a single application of PGR at pinching, no further sprays were applied to the RDI crop.
-RDI was applied during a specific development stage (see below) and during this period, the frequency of irrigation events to the RDI-treated plants was determined by NIAB EMR staff.
+RDI was applied during a specific development stage (see below) and during this period, the frequency of irrigation events to the RDI-treated plants was determined by NIAB EM staff.
 Otherwise, irrigation events to the RDI-treated crop were scheduled by the grower team.

 In early September 2019, moisture sensors were placed into nine pots sited across a bench within an irrigation block in both the Commercial Control and RDI treatments.
-Sensors were wired to Advanced Dataloggers with telemetry and substrate moisture content readings from individual sensors were averaged every 15 min within treatments and uploaded into a Cloud Report and displayed on a data dashboard.
-A weather station also provided real-time estimates of Vapour Pressure Deficits in the glasshouse to be calculated.
-The NIAB EMR team used these real-time data sets to impose the RDI treatment from 16 September 2019 to 10 October 2019, although frequent visits to site were made to make measurements of plant height, substrate moisture content, pore E.C. and plant-and-pot weights.
-During this time, four drying cycles were imposed on the RDI crop, with a target lower substrate moisture content of 10-12% before pots were re-irrigated.
-Nine fertigation events was the same in both treatments.
+Substrate moisture content averaged every 15 min within treatments was monitored remotely from these sensors with weather station data allowing for calculation of real-time estimates of glasshouse Vapour Pressure Deficits.
+The NIAB EM team used these real-time data sets to impose the RDI treatment from 16 September 2019 to 10 October 2019.
+Frequent manual measurements of plant height, substrate moisture content, pore E.C. and plantand-pot weights were also taken.
+During this time, four drying cycles were imposed on the RDI crop, with a target lower substrate moisture content of 10-12% before pots were rewetted.
+Nine fertigation events were applied to the Commercial Control during this period; the duration of irrigation events was the same in both treatments.